 This link takes you to a short form that will take between 5 and 10 minutes to complete.
 It will ask about your problems and what you would hope to be different, this helps us to direct you to the most helpful type of treatment.

 After you complete the form, you will be asked to complete a ‘captcha’ (internet security measure) to ensure that the referral is from a real person.
 Once the form is submitted, it will be reviewed by a First Step clinician.
 After the form has been submitted online please allow 3 working days then ring 0300 123 9122 during normal working hours to book a telephone assessment appointment.

 Feel free to ask a friend or family member to help you complete the form if you think this might be useful.
 If you are struggling to complete the form then please speak to your GP and they can also refer you directly.

 3. Via paper self-referral

-If you are unable to access the form online and want to refer yourself, you can ring the First Step Hub (0300 123 9122 during normal working hours) and ask for a paper self-referral form to be sent to you in the post.
+If you are unable to access the form online and want to refer yourself, you can ring the First Step Hub (0300 123 9122 during normal working hours) and ask for a paper self-referral form to be sent to you in the post or you can download a form.
 If you find completing forms difficult then we would encourage you ask for help from friends, family or GP staff.

 What our patients say about this service: